ninetyfour-be/cc-python/{{ cookiecutter.__project_uid }}/docs/install.md

 ### On MacOS

-1. Open a terminal in the directory of the project.
+1. Open a terminal in the directory of the extracted project.
 2. Use the following command.
    ```
    python3.8 -m venv .venv